The Great Escape

 Load up your hiking gear and head west to the Thornton Gap entrance to Shenandoah National Park.
 Along the way, stop by Off The Grid café in Sperryville for a nourishing breakfast and some necessary trail provisions.

 OTG offers fresh local cuisine for everyone.
 Many of their menu options start with a vegetarian or vegan base but also come with tofu, chicken, or pork options.
-For breakfast, you can choose from an extensive menu including a build your own smoothie ($6) or the Eggacado, a house creation ofsliced hard-boiled egg, avocado and shiitake bacon on a toasted craft roll ($9).
 Healthy never tasted so good!
-Don’t forget those provisions and a cup of locally roasted joe ($3) or OTG hemp tea – Mary’s Rock is calling your name.
+Don’t forget those provisions and a cup of locally roasted joe or tea – Mary’s Rock is calling your name.

 6. YOU SHOULD SEE THE VIEW FROM HERE, 11 A.M.